'Lorax' beats Disney Mars epic at box office

 Horror flick "Silent House" had a quiet debut, pulling in $7 million and taking fourth place.
 The movie stars Elizabeth Olsen as a young woman trapped in a lakeside house and unable to contact the outside world.
 A spokeswoman for distributor Open Road Films said the movie would be profitable for the company.

 In fifth place, military drama "Act of Valor" brought in $7.0 million.
-The film has grossed $56.1 million after three weekends in theatres.
+The film has grossed $56.1 million after three weekends in theaters.

 New comedy "A Thousand Words" starring Eddie Murphy found little to talk about, opening with $6.4 million domestically and finishing in sixth place.
 Distributor Paramount had forecast an opening around $5 million or $6 million for the movie, which was produced by Dreamworks with a budget of about $40 million.